Construction of varieties of low codimension with applications to moduli spaces of varieties of general type: Deformations of finite morphisms: the case of

-\begin{example} Assume $m,n\in\mathbb{Z}_{>0}$ and $s\in\mathbb{Z}$, with $m\geq 3$, $n\geq 2$ and Then there are integers $\beta_1,\beta_2,\cdots,\beta_{N-m-n}\geq 2$, and $\alpha_1,\cdots,\alpha_n\geq 2n$ satisfying the following; For any such choices of $\alpha_i$'s and $\beta_j$'s, let $Y$ be a complete intersection in $\mathbb{P}^N$ of multidegree Let $\varphi:X\to Y$ be the natural morphism from the fiber product $X:=X_1\times_Y X_2$ of a double cover $p_1:X_1\to Y$ branched along a smooth member $D_2$ of $|\mathcal{O}_Y(4)|$, and a simple cyclic cover $p_2:X_2\to Y$ of degree $n$, branched along a smooth member $D_1$ of $|\mathcal{O}_Y(2n)|$, such that $D_1$ and $D_2$ intersect transversally.
-Then $X$ is smooth, $\varphi$ is an $s$--subcanonical cover of degree $n$ satisfying the hypothesis of Theorem ~\ref{birational} (1).
-Thus, a general deformation of $\varphi$ is \textbf{birational} onto its image.
-The following table describes the first few varieties with $k=l=2$ we obtain this way.
-Notice that the equations described in Lemma ~\ref{nci} has no solution for any of the following varieties.
-Light blue rows of the tables indicate the varieties for which the morphisms $\varphi$ deform to birational morphisms which are \textbf{not} embeddings, thanks to Corollary ~\ref{kpr}.
-For white rows, $\varphi$ deforms to birational morphism whose image is \textbf{not} a complete intersection, if it is an embedding. \begin{adjustwidth}{-0.3in}{-0.3in} \begin{multicols}{2}
+Then, for any such choices of $\beta_i$'s, let $Y$ be a smooth complete intersection of multidegree Let $\varphi:X\to Y$ be the morphism from the fiber product $X:=X_1\times_Y X_2$ of a double cover $p_1:X_1\to Y$ branched along a smooth member $D_2$ of $|\mathcal{O}_Y(2)|$, and a simple cyclic cover $p_2:X_2\to Y$ of degree {$n/2$}, branched along a smooth member $D_1$ of {$|\mathcal{O}_Y(nk/2)|$}, such that $D_1$ and $D_2$ intersect transversally.
+Then $X$ is smooth, $\varphi$ is an $s$--subcanonical cover of degree $n/2$ satisfying the hypothesis (1) and (2) of Theorem ~\ref{2:1}.
+Thus, a general deformation of $\varphi$ is a morphism which is finite and of degree $n/2$ onto its image.
+Therefore, if $k, N$ are integers that satisfy $k \geq 3$ and \eqref{eq.prop.bicyclic.2.1.Javier.sixth}, then there exist smooth varieties $X$ of dimension $m$ and $s$-subcanonical morphisms $\varphi:X \longrightarrow \mathbb P^N$ such that a general deformation of $\varphi$ is a morphism, which is finite and of degree $n/2$ onto its image.
+This implies (1).